oncvpsp¶

 ../scripts/run.sh <prefix>

-should run the code (5-10 seconds?), create
+should run the code (5-10 seconds?), create <prefix>.out in your directory,

 ../scripts/replot.sh <prefix>